club-1/newsletter/README.md

     DISPLAY_NAME <USER@club1.fr>

 If a `title` is set in `settings.json` it will be used as a prefix in each newsletter subjects under square brackets (even during subscription and unsubscription).

+## Install

+Default install location is `/usr/local` (also known as "PREFIX"). `newsletter` will be copied in `bin` subfolder and `newslettertcl` in `sbin` subfolder.

+    make install

+One can override the default location like this:

+    make PREFIX='/some/path' install

+This is usefull for developpement.

+During installation, `{{PREFIX}}` in scripts is replaced by the given PREFIX.
+We've done that beccause the script are invoked by Postfix with a limited PATH.
+To resolve this, we only use full absolute paths in our scripts.